SitecorePowerShell/Console/Documentation/Markdown/Get-ItemByUri.md

-# Get-ItemByUri
+﻿# Get-ItemByUri

-This commandlet has been obsoleted - use "Get-Item -Uri" instead.
+This command has been obsoleted - use "Get-Item -Uri" instead.

 ## Syntax